jorik041/Emerald-AI-wiki/Using-Emerald-AI-Unity-Events.md

 ***

-### DamageEvent
+### OnTakeDamageEvent
-The DamageEvent is invoked each time an AI is damaged.
+The OnTakeDamageEvent is invoked each time an AI is damaged.

 Example:
 ```c#